 Is the vaccination free?

-Yes, the vaccination is covered by the National Immunisation Programme and is free of charge.
-Were you born before 1996?
-Then you can be vaccinated against HPV on your own initative.
-This can be arranged through the GP, a specialist or a vaccination centre.
-In that case, you pay for the vaccination yourself.
+Yes, the vaccination is free until the age of 18 years.
+Are you 18 years of age or older?
+Then you can be vaccinated against HPV at your own request.
+For example, this can be arranged through the GP, a specialist or a vaccination centre.
+As an adult, you will need to pay for the vaccination yourself.

 Is HPV vaccination required?